scottgoering/HeaterMeter-wiki/Basic-auth.md

 It may be preferred to retain the default interstitial login site but add a secondary site which uses basic realm authentication.

   * Set a login password using the default website.
-If a password is not set you will no longer be able to log in once basic auth is enabled!
   * SSH into the LinkMeter
   * Edit the /etc/config/lucid configuration adding a new handler section
 ```